Congratulations to the 2020 NADO Photo Contest Winners

 The first major task of this team was to provide direct support to businesses and non-profits applying for funding through Maine’s Economic Grant Recovery Program.
 Funded by the CARES Act and created by Governor Janet Mills and the Maine Department of Economic and Community Development, the program helps those impacted by COVID-19.
 In response to the pandemic, EMDC was nimble in shifting to distance communication by offering services, trainings, and technical support virtually.
 As a result, businesses, communities and people – including those in rural areas of Maine – have quick access to EMDC’s high-level of direct services.

-Haley Schultheis joined NADO in November 2024 coming from a background in association management and small nonprofit development.
-Haley completed her master’s in community development at the University of Detroit Mercy in 2022, where she specialized in human and organizational development practices.
-She earned her bachelor’s in behavioral healthcare from the University of South Florida as a way to explore her interest in human behavior and anthropology.
+Haley Schultheis joined NADO in November 2024, bringing a background in association management and nonprofit development.
+She completed her master’s in Community Development at the University of Detroit Mercy in 2022, where she specialized in human and organizational development practices.
+Her academic and professional journey has been shaped by interests in systems thinking, capacity building, and anthropology.

 Dan Deutsch joined the NADO team as a Research Fellow in 2024.
 With over a decade of experience in nonprofit communications with particular emphasis on arts and culture institutions, and over 25 years of participating in the performing arts, his interests sit at the crux of placemaking/placekeeping, arts and culture, community engagement, and economic development.
 Dan holds a dual bachelor’s in communications & culture and theatre arts, and a master’s in professional communications from Clark University.